Matte painting: From traditional to digital

 Traditional matte painting is older than the movie camera itself and has been already practiced in the early years of photography to create painted elements in photographs.
 With the advantages of the digital age, matte painters have slowly transitioned to a digital work environment, using pressure-sensitive pens and graphic tablets in conjunction with painting software such as Adobe Photoshop.
 A digital matte painter is part of a visual effects team being involved in post-production, as opposed to a traditional matte painter, who was a special effects crew, often creating matte paintings on set to be used as backdrops.

 Throughout the 1990s, traditional matte paintings were still in use, but more often in conjunction with digital compositing.
 Die Hard 2 (1990) was the first film to use digitally composited live-action footage with a traditional glass matte painting that had been photographed and scanned into a computer.
 It was for the last scene, which took place on an airport runway.
-By the end of the decade, the time of hand-painted matte paintings was drawing to a close, although as late as 1997 some traditional paintings were still being made, notably Chris Evans’ painting of the rescue ship in James Cameron’s Titanic.
+By the end of the decade, the time of hand-painted matte paintings was drawing to a close, although as late as the late 1990s some traditional paintings were still being made, notably Chris Evans’ painting of the rescue ship in James Cameron’s Titanic (1997).

 One particular drawback to the work of the digital matte artist is an occasional tendency of their output to look too realistic, which traditional artists avoided by using impressionistic elements or by suggesting details.
 What this means is that digital matte art is often characterized by an artificially perfect look.
 One of the modern approaches adopted to address this is the integration of details from a photograph, say, of real places to depict realistic scenes.
 It is this reason why some digital matte artists refer to their work as a combination of digital painting, photo manipulation, and 3D, for the purpose of creating virtual sets that are hard or impossible to find in the real world.

 Paint was superseded in the 21st century by digital images created using photo references, 3-D models, and drawing tablets.
 Matte painters combine their digitally matte painted textures within computer-generated 3-D environments, allowing for 3-D camera movement.
-Lighting algorithms used to simulate lighting sources expanded in scope in 1995, when radiosity rendering was applied to film for the first time in Martin Scorsese's Casino.
+Lighting algorithms used to simulate lighting sources expanded in scope in 1995, when radiosity rendering was applied to film for the first time in Martin Scorsese's Casino (1995).
 Matte World Digital collaborated with LightScape to simulate the indirect bounce-light effect of millions of neon lights of the 1970s-era Las Vegas strip.
 Lower computer processing times continue to alter and expand matte painting technologies and techniques.
 Matte painting techniques are also implemented in concept art and used often in games and even high end production techniques in animation.